Insight Denton: What if something goes wrong at the voting location?

 If you manage to successfully complete a ballot without "spoiling" it, there's still the problem of malfunctioning voting equipment.
 If election officers are unable to repair or replace the equipment, state law allows them to have voters fill out paper ballots.

-State law also gives election officers the authority to create new ballots, whether they be photocopies of other ballots or simply copied by hand.
-There was a bit of commotion during the November 2018 election in Lantana when a power outage led to voters writing their votes in by hand on blank pieces of paper.
+State law also gives election officers the authority to create new ballots, whether they're photocopies of other ballots or simply copied by hand.
+There was a bit of commotion during the November 2018 election in the Lantana area when a power outage led to voters writing their votes in by hand on plain pieces of paper.
 While odd, the practice is perfectly legal and votes cast that way are meant to be counted just the same.

 Further questions about local voting and registration can be directed toward the county elections office by calling 940-349-3200 or emailing elections@dentoncounty.com.